Steven Truscott: Arrest and trial

 On June 12, shortly after 7:00 p.m., Truscott was taken into custody.
-At about 2:30 a.m. on June 13, he was charged with first-degree murder under the provisions of the Juvenile Delinquents Act.
+At about 2:30 a.m. on June 13, he was charged with murder under the provisions of the Juvenile Delinquents Act.
 On June 30, Truscott was ordered to be tried as an adult; an appeal on that order was dismissed.

 On September 16, Truscott's trial began in the then Supreme Court of Ontario in Goderich before Mr. Justice Ferguson and a jury.
 Steven Truscott was represented by Frank Donnelly; Glen Hays appeared for the Crown.
 All the evidence presented in court against the accused was circumstantial, and centred on placing Harper's death within a narrow time frame which implicated Truscott.
 Key to this narrow window was the autopsy doctor's testimony that the decomposition of Lynne's body and the state of partially digested food in her stomach indicated she had died near the precise time she was acknowledged to have been with Truscott.
 On September 30, the jury returned a verdict of guilty, with a recommendation for mercy.
 Justice Ferguson then sentenced Truscott to death by hanging.

 On January 21, 1960, Truscott's appeal, put forth by John G. J. O'Driscoll to the Court of Appeal for Ontario was dismissed.
-Immediately afterwards the Government of Canada commuted Truscott's sentence to life imprisonment.
+Immediately afterwards, the Government of Canada commuted Truscott's sentence to life imprisonment.
 An application for leave to appeal to the Supreme Court of Canada was denied on February 24.
 On that date, Truscott did not have an automatic right to appeal to this court.